Project-Counter/cop5/source/03-specifications/02-formats-for-counter-reports.rst

 .. rubric:: Parent Item Description and Identifiers

-When reporting usage on content items like articles and book chapters, it is often desirable to identify the item’s parent item, such as the journal or book it is part of.
+When reporting usage on content items like articles and book chapters in an Item Report, it is often desirable to identify the item’s parent item, such as the journal or book it is part of.
 This next grouping of columns identifies the parents and is used by a small subset of reports.
+Note that if any parent information is included in an Item Report, the Parent_Data_Type MUST be specified.

 Table 3.j (below): Elements that Describe a Parent Item